-What is a point-in-time count?
+What is a Point In Time count?

 The U.S. Department of Housing and Urban Development (HUD) requires that each Continuum of Care (CoC) perform an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and safe haven programs on a single night.
 CoCs must also conduct a count of unsheltered homeless persons.
-While HUD requires these counts be performed annually, all eight Missouri continua have chosen to do a sheltered and unsheltered count twice per year.
-These counts are held on the last Wednesday of January and July each year.

 Why a Point-in-Time Count?